dib-lab/dibsi/ANGUS.md

 The 2019 schedule of hours [is now available](SCHEDULE.html)!

-We plan to run multiple independent classrooms of 20-30 participants each.
+We plan to run multiple independent classrooms of 20-30 participants each, with two lead instructors and 3-5 helpers per classroom.
 In 2019, we will provide both introductory and intermediate tracks to accomodate all levels of learners.

 We strive to provide a welcoming and inclusive environment, and work hard to accomodate learner needs.
+This course supporst and encourages diversity by creating an environment in which people can communicate effectively and share their unique talents.
+This diversity of talents enriches the course by fueling creativity, innovation, and success!

 ## What will I learn if I attend?